UntitledModGame/UntitledModGame.github.io/almost_done_cooking/2024-10-21_lessons_from_umg.md

 Favor practicality/pragmatism over ideology/dogmatism.
 **^^^ Possibly the most important programming lesson I have ever learned.**

+This sounds obvious, but it took far me too long to learn.

 Sometimes, dogmatism can be useful, since our brain can ignore entire classes of ideas/solutions without analyzing them.
 (Ideas that don't align with our ideology.)
 This ignorance allows our brain to focus on more important stuff, which can be helpful.

-In engineering though, being completely blind is not a good thing.
+In engineering though, being blind is not a good thing.
 It's easy to be dogmatic, less easy to be pragmatic.

 **To sum it up: Instead of being dogmatic, be pragmatic.**